ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 ## Features

 - **Deploy for free with one-click** on Vercel in under 1 minute
+- Privacy first, all data stored locally in the browser
 - Responsive design, dark mode and PWA
 - Fast first screen loading speed (~100kb)
 - Awesome prompts powered by [awesome-chatgpt-prompts-zh](https://github.com/PlexPt/awesome-chatgpt-prompts-zh) and [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts)